Latest reopenings mark return to business in mainland US

 On Wednesday, Brown ended rules including mask mandates — in most settings — capacity limits, physical distancing and the assignment of county risk levels that dictated restrictions.

 The exceptions are for federal rules; masks will still be required at airports, on public transportation and in healthcare settings.
-In addition, businesses will still have the right to require customers to wear masks or provide proof of vaccination to forgo wearing them.
+In addition, businesses can still require customers to wear masks or provide proof of vaccination to forgo wearing them.

-In Washington state, restaurants, bars, gyms and stores are also allowed to resume full indoor capacity, up from the most recent limit of 50%, and physical distancing requirements have been lifted.
+In Washington state, restaurants, bars, gyms and stores were also allowed to resume full indoor capacity, up from the most recent limit of 50%, and physical distancing requirements were lifted.

 One restriction that will remain in place is a 75% attendance cap on indoor events of more than 10,000 people, unless the event verifies all attendees are vaccinated.
 Those restrictions will be reevaluated July 31.